 A more intensive study of grammar begins in this level.
 In composition, students review the fable exercise of the Progym, and then move to the narrative exercise with models that increase in length and complexity through the year.
 Bards & Poets includes vocabulary analysis, advancing literary analysis, sentence construction skills, editing skills, and more complex outlining and summarizing skills.
 Students study beginning figures of speech and figures of description and apply these to writing assignments.
 Basic poetry scansion (analysis of meter) is introduced and practiced regularly.
 This course does move quickly, so some students will need to spend two years at this level, with the second year providing review and mastery of crucial foundational skills.
 Visit Cottage Press Language Arts for Intermediate Students for additional information.

-Fable & Song (4th-5th grades, for children of on-site teachers and helpers)
+Fable & Song (4th-5th grades, for children of on-site teachers)

 The focus of this class is the fable exercise of the Progym, with some short narratives and poems included as models.
 Beginning grammar is taught with an introduction to the parts of speech and basic sentence diagramming.
 Other skills taught and/or reinforced include spelling analysis, beginning literary analysis, and dictionary skills.
 Visit Cottage Press Language Lessons for Children for additional information.

-Primer Story & Rhyme (K-3rd grade, for children of on-site teachers and helpers)
+Primer Story & Rhyme (K-3rd grade, for children of on-site teachers)